balanced/balanced-docs/overview/rev1/overview/best-practices.rst

 tips to help guard against it.
 We recommend marketplaces take advantage of the following:

+.. cssclass:: list-noindent

-- Utilize customer verification.
+  - * Utilize customer verification.
 We highly recommended that you do not issue payouts to unverified customers.
 Refer to :ref:`resources.test-identity-verification`
-- Utilize AVS.
+  - * Utilize AVS.
 Refer to :ref:`resources.address-verification-service`
-- Utilize CSC.
+  - * Utilize CSC.
 Refer to :ref:`resources.card-security-code`
-- Respond in a timely fashion to Balanced inquiries about chargebacks or suspicious transactions
+  - * Respond in a timely fashion to Balanced inquiries about chargebacks or suspicious transactions
-- Report fraud to support@balancedpayments.com.
+  - * Report fraud to support@balancedpayments.com.

 .. _best_practices.reducing-payout-delays: